santhosh7403/demo-tools-app-leptos-07-actix-tailwind/README.md

 </picture>

-This is a leptos demo application that will help you to experience and learn those who are interested.
+This is a leptos demo application that will help anyone who wants a hands-on and learn by experimenting in a working example.
+  It includes:
+  Leptos
+  actix-web
+  SSR
+  DB integration (sqlite)
+  Modal Window

 To test it out, clone the repo and run.